-Laura and Dan got married in October at Salvage One in Chicago.
+Laura + Dan’s wedding at Salvage One in Chicago was beyond gorgeous.
 If you have never been there before, you should check it out.
 They describe themselves best, so I’m not going to mess it up: “We save architectural elements from the wrecking ball.
 We work to preserve and pass on our history.
 We have been helping our customers breathe new life into salvaged materials for nearly 30 years.
 We aim to take salvage further by working with you to add creativity and style to your space.
 Our store is over 60,000 square feet full of materials and design ideas on four floors.
 We have a full work shop to do custom work, and a yard full of garden and landscaping ideas.”
 But it’s also a wicked-cool place to have your wedding, but you better have a little bad-ass in you.

 Like I said, pretty awesome, right?